MoOx/pjax/README.md

 })
 ```

-This will enable Pjax on all links and designate the part to replace using CSS selectors `"title", ".my-Header", ".my-Content", ".my-Sidebar"`.
+This will enable Pjax on all links, and designate the part to replace using CSS selectors `"title", ".my-Header", ".my-Content", ".my-Sidebar"`.

 For some reason, you might want to just target some elements to apply Pjax behavior.
 In that case, you can 2 differents things: